 She is a passionate campaigner for the protection of liberties, particularly in the context of new and emerging technologies.
 She has worked to uphold rights in the fields of state surveillance, policing technologies, big data, artificial intelligence and free expression online.
 Silkie is also an information security trainer and organises Cryptoparty London.
 She is the co-author of Information Security for Journalists.

-He studied law at the University of Bristol and LSE, focusing on human rights, counter-terrorism and media law.
-Prior to joining Big Brother Watch Griff worked as a paralegal, volunteered for Reprieve and Liberty, and took on cases for the Free Representation Unit in the First-tier Tribunal.
+Prior to joining Big Brother Watch Griff worked as a litigation paralegal, took on employment and social security cases for the Free Representation Unit, and volunteered for Reprieve and Liberty.
 He has also previously volunteered for the Lambeth Law Centre and at Toynbee Hall’s free legal advice clinic, giving legal advice and assistance to the local communities.
+He studied law at the University of Bristol and LSE, focusing on human rights, counter-terrorism and criminal law.